Ironstone 100K: Legs of Iron. Resolve like a Stone.

 The race begins at 2pm in Canoe Creek State Park and soon travels along the Frankstown Branch of the Juniata River on the Lower Trail - a fast and flat section of rail trail.

 The most unique feature of the Ironstone 100K is the ridge running atop Tussey Mountain on one of the longest named ridges in the Appalachians - a folded and fractured ridgeline of sandstone and quartzite - on the Mid State Trail.
 Other features include old-growth pines at Alan Seeger Natural Area, a mountain pass at Little Juniata Natural Area, craggy ledges at Indian Wells and eventually onto the Standing Stone Trail and to the finish at the historic Greenwood Furnace State Park.

-Runners need to finish the race in 23 hours - a seemingly easy task until you spend your first mile after crossing the Little Juniata River.
-The technical terrain, limited number of aid stations, no pacers and night running make this race a formidable challenge.
+Runners need to finish the race in 23 hours - a seemingly easy task until the first mile after crossing the Little Juniata River.
+From here, the technical terrain, limited number of aid stations, no pacers and night running make this race a formidable challenge.